shreshtab/reinvent-agents-hol/README.md

 So far we have interacted with our models and vector database through a Jupyter notebook.
 Now lets see how a user might interact with an LLM solution through a Cloudera AI application.
 Cloudera AI can be used to deploy UI applications based on popular frameworks (e.g. [flask](https://flask.palletsprojects.com/en/3.0.x/), [streamlit](https://streamlit.io/), [gradio](https://www.gradio.app/)) for deploying applications.
 In this lab we'll be deploying a gradio app to interact with the model using a chat interface.

 The exercise will walk you through the steps to deploy the application using the UI.
 We'll also explore how to do this programatically through the Cloudera AI APIv2.

-### TODO!!!! - Update Architecture Diagram
+Below, you can see how we have multiple AI Agents working together within Cloudera AI and how they interact with external AWS and non-AWS services.

 **Agentic Workflow Architecture**
 ![Alt text](./assets/agentic-workflow.png)